streamnative/examples/cloud/README.md

 pulsar instance | test-pulsar-instance-name | test-pulsar-instance-namespace
 pulsar cluster  | test-pulsar-cluster-name | test-pulsar-cluster-namespace

+After the above resources are created, you can get the expected output through the following command.

 ## How to get service URL

 - `SERVICE_URL`